SpongePowered/SpongeDocs/source/index.rst

 Welcome to SpongeDocs, the official documentation for the open-source `Sponge <https://www.spongepowered.org>`__ project.

-The SpongeAPI is your all new plugin API for Minecraft: Java Edition.
+SpongeAPI is your all new plugin API for Minecraft: Java Edition.
 You can run it on a plain vanilla server (as SpongeVanilla) or on your fully modded MinecraftForge server (as SpongeForge).
 Grab your copy `here <https://www.spongepowered.org/downloads>`_.